With parts of NSW still affected by drought, increased numbers of wildlife and livestock on the roads pose an added risk to motorists.

 - Stay alert – animals are unpredictable, so expect the unexpected

 - Brake safely – always apply your brakes in a controlled manner

 - Never swerve – it is safer to hit an animal than swerve and lose control of your vehicle

-For more information on how to be prepared for animals when driving on country roads, call 13 22 13 or refer to the Animals on country roads (PDF, 153Kb) document.
+For more information on how to react when you encounter animals on the road, call 13 22 13 or download Animals on country roads.

 You can find more information about sharing the road with horses in the Road Users' Handbook.